 We are a non-profit-making society run by volunteers and are always delighted to welcome new members.
 Membership offers a very significant saving on ticket prices.
 See How to join to find out more.

 We are also assisted by sponsorship from charitable trusts and local businesses as well as ad-hoc donations.
 Our own members, singly or collectively, sometimes sponsor hire of the piano, for example.
 There are many ways in which essential help can be given.
 See Sponsors to find out more.

-For our 80th season we have nine concerts (including a mini festival), and will see and hear wonderful music played by musicians from Albania/Greece, Finland, France, Hungary, the USA, Spain and, of course, the UK.
+For our 80th season we have nine concerts (including a mini festival), and will see and hear wonderful music played by musicians from Albania/Greece, Finland, France, Hungary, Spain and, of course, the UK.